 I definitely recommend anyone visiting a foreign country to see a show, even if you don’t understand the language.
 Although knowing the performance in English made it a bit easier, I don’t think it matters too much what play or musical you choose, as long as you have an idea of what the plot consists of.
 It was an interesting experience to see how the audience reacted to different scenes and even how I understood them without the use of my native tongue.
 Go – you won’t regret it!

-Would you see a show in another language?
+Would you see a show in a foreign language?